COSC3020/search-in-graphs-justunator/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worse-case should be $\Theta(V + E)$.
+This is because in the worst case, the algorithm checks each vertex once but it will also end up checking every edge to find a path from the startnode to endnode.

 ## Bonus

 Implement and analyze breadth-first search.